rust-lang/book/src/ch21-02-multithreaded.md

 parameter because a pool with a negative number of threads makes no sense.
 However, a pool with zero threads also makes no sense, yet zero is a perfectly valid `usize`.
-We’ll add code to check that `size` is greater than zero before we return a `ThreadPool` instance and have the program panic if it receives a zero by using the `assert!` macro, as shown in Listing 21-13.
+We’ll add code to check that `size` is greater than zero before we return a `ThreadPool` instance, and we’ll have the program panic if it receives a zero by using the `assert!` macro, as shown in Listing 21-13.

 <Listing number="21-13" file-name="src/lib.rs" caption="Implementing `ThreadPool::new` to panic if `size` is zero">